kumuluz/kumuluzee-metrics/README.md

 }
 ```

-If you want a little more control, you can inject the meter separately and then call the `mark()` method.
+If you want more control, you can inject the meter separately and then call the `mark()` method.

 ```java
 @Inject